A Very Warm Welcome to Foundation

 Homework in Foundation

-Each day, a box with story books will be placed outside the classroom.
-Please help your child to choose a book to take home to enjoy together.
-You can read this story book several times with your child – Talk about the cover, ask them to tell you what is happening when you read it again and talk about the characters and where the story is set.
-Encourage your child to tell you the story, using the pictures to guide them.
+Please bring your child’s book bag to school every Friday so that they can change their book.
+Read the story book several times with your child – Talk about the cover, ask them to tell you what is happening when you read it again and talk about the characters and where the story is set.
+At the end of the week, encourage your child to tell you the story, using the pictures to guide them.

 Spring 2 - Minibeasts Everywhere!